SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-09-18-adrotator-for-windows-phone-silverlight.markdown

 Next up download the latest release of [AdRotator](http://wp7adrotator.codeplex.com/) – [Link](http://bit.ly/S5uI7p)

-Now for the important bit!, just add the control to your Silverlight project on the pages you want to use it and configure it is settings.&nbsp; For best practice we recommend you do this in a separate User Control and reuse that where you want Ads, saves the hassle of maintaining it in multiple places, but this is completely up to you.
+Now for the important bit!, just add the control to your Silverlight project on the pages you want to use it and configure it is settings.
+For best practice we recommend you do this in a separate User Control and reuse that where you want Ads, saves the hassle of maintaining it in multiple places, but this is completely up to you.

-First copy the AdRotator DLL and the supported Ad Providers DLL’s to a folder in your project (at this time you have to add references to all the Ad Providers even if you only intend to use a few (we hope to remove this limitation in V2), but in any case it does not harm your solution or its size doing so, plus if you wish to later configure another provider you still do not have to change your deployed product.&nbsp; Then add the references in your project as follows:
+First copy the AdRotator DLL and the supported Ad Providers DLL’s to a folder in your project (at this time you have to add references to all the Ad Providers even if you only intend to use a few (we hope to remove this limitation in V2), but in any case it does not harm your solution or its size doing so, plus if you wish to later configure another provider you still do not have to change your deployed product.
+Then add the references in your project as follows:

 [![image](/Images/wordpress/2012/09/image_thumb5.png "image")](/Images/wordpress/2012/09/image5.png)